-The function of the (O2) oxygen sensor is to measure the difference; between the amount of oxygen in the exhaust gas and the amount of oxygen in the air.
+The basic function of the (O2) oxygen sensor, is to measure the difference; between the amount of oxygen in the exhaust gas and the amount of oxygen in the air.

 Consequently, with information from the (O2) oxygen sensor and other sources; the (ECU) can decide, whether the air/fuel ratio of your engine is, rich or lean.

-So, the (O2) oxygen sensor is not able to measure, the air or the fuel entering the engine.
-Because, the (O2) oxygen sensor is located in the exhaust; that’s where it reads the actual oxygen content in the exhaust.
+However, the (O2) oxygen sensor, is not able to measure, the air or the fuel entering the engine.
+Because, the (O2) oxygen sensor, is located in the exhaust and that’s where; it reads the actual oxygen content in the exhaust.

 Depending on the year, make and model of your vehicle; you could have anywhere from, one to four (O2) oxygen sensors.
 The (ECU) attempts to maintain a certain air/fuel ratio; by interpreting the information, gained from the (O2) oxygen sensor.

 So, the ideal ratio for oxygen and gasoline is 14.7:1.
 Which, slightly varies, depending on different types of fuel.
 Both the rich and lean mixtures, are bad for your car, as well as for the environment.